Total Area: 114 Square Kilometer

 Off-Season: 15th June to 14th September (Sanctuary closed)

 Air: Bagdogra is the nearest airport with good connections to Kolkata, Guwahati, and Delhi.

 Rail: All the express trains stop at Birpara/ Hasimara railway stations, both 20km away from the Jaldapara Sanctuary.

 Road: Jaldapara is 124 km from Siliguri, NH 31.

 Tourist Destinations in Dooars:

 The most popular destination of Eastern Dooars is the Buxa forests.
-Being a Tiger reserve, there is restriction in tourist movement in the area.
-Tourists may visit a number of destinations within the Buxa forests such as Raimatang, Buxa Fort, Jayanti, Lepchakha and others.
+Being a Tiger reserve, there is a restriction in tourist movement in the area.
+Tourists may visit a number of destinations within the Buxa forests such as Raimatang, Buxa Fort, Jayanti, Lepchakha, and others.
 Coochbehar, the erstwhile kingdom of the Cooch dynasty also falls in the area.